 U.S Military Women Veterans

 U.S. Military Women Veterans (USMWV) is a group founded in Thomasville, North Carolina to provide a supportive community for female Veterans and collectively address the unique challenges we face.
-USMWV offers a safe space for women veterans to share experiences, connect with others who have served, and access resources that cater to their specific needs.
+USMWV is a conduit for women veterans and offers a safe space for women veterans to share experiences, connect with others who have served, and access benefit resources that cater to their specific needs.

 Mission Statement:

-Our purpose is to ensure military women are equally educated, equally integrated, equally respected, and equally supported members of the military and veteran community and that our contributions are recognized as essential to the U.S. national defense.
+Our purpose is to advocate for military women veterans to ensure they are equally educated, equally integrated, equally respected, and equally supported members of the military and veteran community and that our contributions are recognized as essential to the U.S. national defense.

 Welcome to our Stories Section, where we honor and celebrate the incredible journeys of women who have served in the U.S. Military.
 Each story is a testament of the strength resilience, and determination of our of our members.
 They reflect the unique challenges and triumphs they have experienced throughout their Military Careers and BEYOND.